 First is the Number Island math game.
 This is a short, printable game that teaches students how to quickly add multiple addends by finding groups of ten.
 Our son loves it.

 The second is the printable number line.
 This is such a valuable tool for students that are just learning how to add.
-It takes an abstract idea and puts it in to concrete terms that are easier for a child to understand.
+It takes an abstract idea and puts it in to concrete visual terms that are easier for a child to understand.
 I would recommend printing one out to use alongside the worksheets.